 I have worked in Upper Key Stage 2 in primary schools for a number of years, and until April 2017, worked as an HLTA in primary school teaching French, RE, PSHE and Computing, as well as devising and delivering interventions in Maths and English across years 5 and 6.
 I have previously successfully coached groups of Year 6 children who were preparing to sit the Level 6 Maths paper (when SATs existed and had levels).

-I have experience and a good understanding of the level of ability required to pass grammar school entrance exams, and am a good judge of a child's potential success - in fact, my predictions so far have been 100% accurate, whilst not always matching those of other tutoring organisations.
+I have experience and a good understanding of the level of ability required to pass grammar school entrance exams, and am a good judge of a child's potential success.
 I make sure parents are always fully aware of the likely results of their child being tutored for a particular exam, and support them in making the best choice for their child, which is not always to continue with tutoring.
 Children I have tutored over the past three years have been successful in gaining places at Heckmondwike Grammar School.

 I've always believed that when teaching anything, you have to make it as relevant as possible for the child - explain why they need to know it, what benefits knowing this stuff will have, and make it as entertaining as possible.
 Not always easy to do with some subjects and topics, but I always try to vary my methods of teaching, testing knowledge and setting targets.
 Alongside individual teaching programmes which include games and digital content, for some subjects I DO use text books, tests and achievable targets, because I believe many children enjoy a sense of progression and achievement, when this is designed to be attainable for them individually.

-For those parents who want it, I am happy to set homework of about 10-15 minutes per day for each day the child does not have a one-hour tutoring session, and allowing them one day free of work (so, if a child has two short sessions or one long session per week - more details on request - I would, if required, give four pieces of homework).
+For those parents who want it, I am happy to set one piece of marked homework per subject per week.
 This homework will be tailored to the individual child.
 The setting and marking of this homework is free of charge.
+Further homework can be set by arrangement.

 |References Available||On File|